openstudioproject/openstudio_docs/installation.rst

     mv openstudio-2018.84.2 openstudio

-Now you can start web2py by opening a terminal and browsing to the directory you extracted web2py in.
-Then open a terminal and using python run web2py.
+Now you can start web2py by opening a terminal and browsing to the directory you extracted web2py in and then using python run web2py.

-Linux and Mac OS
+To start web2py on Ubuntu Linux, issue the following commands:

 .. code-block:: bash